bullmoose20/Plex-Stuff/README.md

 1. Copy `.env.example` to `.env`
 1. Edit .env to suit

-All these scripts use the same `.env` and requirements.
+All these PYTHON scripts use the same `.env` and requirements.
+The Unraid bash scripts will vary in nature

 ### `.env` contents